Prescription

 Catholic Catechism

-Discussion: In this, our final class session, I would like to focus on the idea of Hope.
+In this, our final class session, I would like to focus on an idea that has come up at various times in our course: Hope.
 In this seminar, we have looked at some pretty awful aspects of the human experience.
 And it’s easy to find people who think humanity is on the verge of extinction.

-See the examples here: Tyler Austin Harper, “The Hundred-year Extinction” PRINT AND READ (bring to class)
+See the examples here: Tyler Austin Harper, “The 100 Year Extinction Panic is Back” PRINT AND READ (bring to class)

 In addition, please read these articles about Hope.
 Identify their similarities and differences.